 The exhibition takes inspiration from philosopher Gaston Bachelard’s influential 1958 book The Poetics of Space, and its organization corresponds to five chapters that consider the psychological importance of homes.
 Major recent acquisitions—including works by Alex Da Corte, Olivia Erlanger, EJ Hill, Francisco Moreno, Pipilotti Rist, and Do Ho Suh—are highlighted in each section.

 For a Dreamer of Houses requires a $9 ticket for adults with discounts for seniors, students, and military.
 DMA Members and children 11 and under are free.
+Visitors must reserve a free general admission ticket in addition to this special exhibition ticket.
+You can also explore the virtual tour online.

 For a Dreamer of Houses is organized by the Dallas Museum of Art.
 Support for this exhibition is provided by Elisabeth Karpidas.
 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the citizens of Dallas through the City of Dallas Office of Arts and Culture, and the Texas Commission on the Arts.